Why does London need LOTI?

 How to Join

 Any London borough can become a core member of LOTI.
+This slide deck explains the benefits of joining.
 To join, boroughs need to:

 - Confirm in writing they agree to the terms of LOTI’s Membership Charter.